 Collaboration: Our "One Vision" is strengthened by working alongside community partners and legislative bodies to create a more accessible Indiana.

+The Purpose of Our Gathering

 The convention serves as a vital forum for peer support, the exchange of ideas, and the democratization of information.
 It is where we refine our collective vision for a future defined by:

 Full Participation: Ensuring that the digital and physical worlds are designed with universal accessibility in mind.